-It’s not that I don’t know this ancient creed.
-It was branded into my memory during two years of Lutheran confirmation classes.
-It’s just that I (like many I know and love) no longer resonate with its doctrines: a Trinitarian blueprint for God (including almighty father and only son), virgin birth, descending into hell, literal resurrection.
+Yes, I know the Apostle’s Creed as readily as I know the American pledge of allegiance.
+It’s just that I (like many I know and love) no longer resonate with its doctrines: a patriarchal blueprint for god (almighty father, only son), a virgin birth, the descent into hell, a literal resurrection.

 “We are seekers first, Christians second (if at all).
 We are reluctant to make statements of faith because they calcify that part of our brain that seeks new understanding.”